 I have said this several times on HackCollege– don’t skip breakfast.
 Your mother was right.
 It is the most important meal of the day.
 It keeps you energized to power through all of your classes and it actually keeps you healthier.
 However, we usually don’t have the time to sit down and eat a big, huge breakfast and we definitely don’t have time to fix it.
 So what’s a college student to do?

 Take those meals on the go!
 It’s a little hard to take a plate of eggs and bacon with you on your way to class, so here are some good, healthy breakfast ideas that you can eat in your busy schedule.

 Fruit and Yogurt Smoothies

-- 1 1/2 cups of fruit, fresh or frozen (bananas, blueberries, pinapple, mango, strawberries, raspberries, or whatever other fruit you have in mind)
+1 1/2 cups of fruit, fresh or frozen (bananas, blueberries, pineapple, mango, strawberries, raspberries, or whatever other fruit you have in mind)

-- 3/4 cup of plain (or flavored, if you wish) yogurt
+3/4 cup of plain (or flavoured, if you wish) yogurt

 The lovely part about this is that you can store an extra glass of leftover smoothie for tomorrow morning.

 Breakfast tacos are a staple in the south.
 They’ve got everything you need, and it’s a way you can eat eggs on the go.
 Scrambling eggs takes less than five minutes and then you just scoop them into a heated-up taco (flour or corn, depending on your preference), and you’ve got yourself a basic breakfast taco.